 Joanne DeSanto Iennaco, PhD, PMHNP-BC, APRN

-Joanne DeSanto Iennaco is an Associate Professor of nursing and psychiatry at Yale University, and Specialty Coordinator of the Psychiatric-Mental Health Nurse Practitioner program at Yale School of Nursing.
+Joanne DeSanto Iennaco is an Associate Professor of Nursing and Psychiatry at Yale University, and Specialty Director of the Psychiatric-Mental Health Nurse Practitioner program at Yale School of Nursing.
 Professor Iennaco holds a PhD in chronic disease epidemiology from Yale University’s School of Public Health.
 Her research focuses on the effects of aggression exposure on workers in inpatient psychiatric and hospital settings.
 Professor Iennaco is also a clinical interventionist leading CBT for insomnia groups for Professor Nancy Redeker’s Heart Sleep Study, a randomized controlled trial.
 In addition, she has worked with Yale’s Occupational and Environmental Medicine research team studying the effect of psychosocial aspects of the workplace on health.

 Professor Iennaco is a psychiatric nurse practitioner with dual certification as both a family psychiatric mental health nurse practitioner and an adult psychiatric mental health clinical nurse specialist.
 She was recently awarded the 2016 Nightingale Award for Excellence in Nursing.
 She was also honored with a Faculty Service-learning Award in 1998 from the Maine Campus Compact and with the St. Joseph’s College Outstanding Faculty Award in 1999.
 Professor Iennaco was a 2010-2012 YCCI Scholar, her project was on the Effects of Aggression Exposure in Psychiatric Settings on Employee Health and Work Outcomes.